Joseph Henry Condon: Death

 Condon died on January 2, 2012.

 Personal character

 Joe is said to have been a "natural teacher" who "drew on his deep understanding of physics when explaining a problem in either basic physics or digital design", in addition to having unlimited curiosity, extensive knowledge, and a delightful sense of humor.
 His designs were said to be parsimonious.
 His personal interests included American Indian crafts, classical music, the theater and to travel with his wife Carol in their RV.
-He was very Quaker and a frequent volunteer in the FISH Hospitality Program, a local charity providing shelter for homeless people and single mothers.
+He was a Quaker and a frequent volunteer in the FISH Hospitality Program, a local charity providing shelter for homeless people and single mothers.